how do you discipline a dog without a shock collar

 Consistency

 Consistency is crucial when training your dog.
-It is important to set and enforce rules consistently, regardless of the situation or environment.
+It is essential to set and enforce rules consistently, regardless of the situation or environment.
 Dogs thrive on routine and repetition, so having consistent boundaries will help them understand what is expected of them.

-For example, if you have a rule that your dog is not allowed on the furniture, it’s important to enforce this rule consistently.
+For example, if you have a rule that your dog is not allowed on the furniture, it’s essential to enforce this rule consistently.
 Allowing your dog on the furniture occasionally will only confuse them and make it harder for them to understand the boundaries.

 Firmness

-When communicating with your dog, use a calm and assertive tone of voice.
+When communicating with your dog, use a calm and assertive voice.
 This will help them understand that you are in charge and that there are certain boundaries they need to respect.
 Avoid yelling or scolding, as it can create fear or anxiety in your dog and hinder the training process.

 Reward good behavior